HypoNLI: Exploring the Artificial Patterns of Hypothesis-only Bias in Natural Language Inference: Exploring Debiasing Methods

 \subsubsection{Discussions}

 From Table \ref{tb:train_on_adv}, we observe that although the performance gap between the easy and hard subsets is reduced to some extent by the vanilla dInferSent models in both SNLI and MultiNLI.
 The model still does not reach our expectation to lower the gap between hard and easy sets.
 We assume this is because the denoising discriminator in Fig \ref{adversarial} somewhat impedes the inference ability of the NLI models as it may disturb the hypothesis sentence encoder especially when the sentences do not contain hypothesis-only bias.
 The explicit guidance (`+Guidance') from the artificial patterns alleviates this issue in both datasets as in this way the discriminator pays more attention on the potentially biased instances thus has smaller influence on the hard instances in the training procedure.
 These models achieve higher accuracies on the hard subset than the baseline models in both datasets.
 The `reweight' trick in Sec \ref{sec:traindetails} greatly reduces the performance gap between the easy and hard sets as it dynamically adjusts the debiasing strategies (i.e. the weight of training instances in Eq \ref{eq:d-reweight} and \ref{eq:c-reweight}).
+We see similar reweighting tricks also work in the debiasing of relation extraction \cite{liu-etal-2017-soft}.